 “Treatment means that people living with hepatitis will stay healthy and well,” Darren says.
 “It also means they will be unable to pass the infections on to anyone else.”

-Another reason why we must take action is because of the number of people that are still suffering unaware from a largely treatable infection.
+Another reason is the number of people that are still suffering unaware from a largely treatable infection.

 According to the World Hepatitis Alliance, there are 290 million people around the world living with viral hepatitis without diagnosis.

 In Australia, Darren says that we have done very well to diagnose those living with hepatitis B and hepatitis C, in comparison with most countries.
 “But we still need to do better to find those who are carrying these viruses unaware and at risk.”

 A third reason is that people living with hepatitis are not only carrying the virus – they are also likely carrying the shame attached to it.

 “Because of the stigma associated with hepatitis, many people are reluctant to share their story or even to tell family and friends.
 It can be a huge burden for a person to carry.

 “One of the most important things we can do to combat hepatitis is to fight the stigma and shame associated with these infections,” Darren says.

 It is for these people that we must create change – the people that are suffering with or without symptoms, the people that are dying without diagnosis, the people that are carrying unfair shame.
 These infections are treatable, and these people have a right to treatment.